ivilches/TailwindTraders-Rewards/README.md

 >**Note** Remember to put the same SQL Server Username / Password on all ARM templates

+Steps:
+1. Open the `TailwindTraders.Rewards.Website.sln` solution.
+1. Right click the website project.
+1. Select the `Publish...` option.
+1. Pick an `App Service` publish target with the `Select Existing` option.
+1. Choose the already created Application Service from your resource group.
+1. Select `Create`.
+This will create the publish profile
+1. Select `Publish`.
+This will build and publish the rewards website to Azure.

+Do the same for the Azure Function in the `TailwindTraders.Rewards.Function.sln` solution.

 ## Scenario 2
 Create the infrastructure needed for TailwindTraders-Rewards without deploying the Rewards website as application service:
 - [Deploy common services](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FTailwindTraders-Rewards%2Fmaster%2FDeploy%2Fdeployment-base.json)